NtQuerySystemInformation/NlsCodeInjectionThroughRegistry/README.md

 # NlsCodeInjectionThroughRegistry
- Inject code injection through Registry
+Inject code injection through registry modification.
+It requieres administrator purposes, but it definetely works.

 # How does it work?
 It is based on jonas lykk discovery here: https://twitter.com/jonaslyk/status/1352729173631135751?lang=en